Kaiso-666/Kaiso-666/README.md

 # Welcome to My Dev Repo

 This repository is a collection of scripts and tools I’ve built mainly for personal use—but they might be useful to you too.
-It focuses on:
+It mainly based on:

 - Python — primarily **Discord self-bots** and bot scripts
 - Lua — **Roblox exploit scripts** and utilities

 Explore the code, learn how things work, and feel free to improve on it.
-Below are some of the standout tools included:
+Below are some of the cool tools included:

 ---